hsnlab/escape/pox/ext/doc/source/infr/topology.rst

 :any:`TopologyBuilderException` can signal various error related to the topology emulation.

-:any:`ESCAPENetworkBuilder` can construct a:any:`ESCAPENetworkBridge` object.
+:any:`ESCAPENetworkBuilder` can construct an :any:`ESCAPENetworkBridge` object.

 Module contents
 ---------------